9 Ways for Authors to Grow their Facebook and Instagram Followers Without Paying For Ads

 How do you get more Facebook and Instagram followers without paying for advertising?

-With immense amounts of work.
+With immense amounts of work or perhaps you would prefer to buy Instagram followers online instead.
 Just like how some people once believed that merely having a website or app will immediately make them rich, one may naively think that setting up a Facebook or Instagram page may immediately turn them Kardashian famous.

 Once again, it takes a lot of work.
 If you’re not prepared to put in the hours (I recommend at least two hours a day), get ready for failure.
 Some people try to avoid paying for advertising with dollars; but realistically, you still have to invest something – if not money, then time.
 And here’s a shower thought: What’s the dollar value of time?

 Sample of shareable content from Prince Ea

 You hear this piece of advice everywhere, because it’s true.
 There’s no point using all these ‘hacks’ on your social media pages if the bottom line is your content sucks.
 People don’t want to share sucky content.

 3 ways test to see if your content is good:

 - Does your content spark emotion?
 (Laughter, anger, joy, empathy, fear, lust, sadness, etc.)

 - Does your content educate?

 - Would you share it, if you were seeing it as a stranger?